alvosec/MetalX-Trading-Bot/README.md

 BID_TOKEN_SYMBOL = 'XBTC'
 BID_TOKEN_PRECISION = 8
 ```
-Below is a list of supported token contracts and their token precision:
+Below is a list of supported token contracts and their token precision that you can change:

 ```
 const BID_TOKEN_CONTRACT = 'eosio.token'